September 6, 2015

 I am still amazed that it worked and the luggage didn’t broke.
 I am also amazed that I fit it into the small storage box at the station.

 The luggage didn’t break, and I even managed to fit it into a small storage box at the station.
 With this solved, I used my cellphone to connect my laptop online and kept looking for a key to my problem.
 Nothing.
-I thought about what the best step would be now and ended up figuring that the Netherlands is likely not going to be sustainable this time.
+Again, I thought about what the best step would be, and ended up figuring that the Netherlands is likely not going to be sustainable this time.
 So, I took a pic of my bike, posted it online, and had a buyer immediately.
 But before I sold it, I went for the last ride to see a bit more of the city.
-Just to sightsee and relax on this occasion, since my head was one big “Wtf is happening,” and I needed to sort my thoughts.
+Just to sightsee and relax on this occasion, since my head was one big “Wtf is happening,” and I needed to sort out my thoughts.

 DSCF6699_1